When Does a Police Officer Have to Appear in Traffic Court for a Traffic Violation?

 1. The judge will set a new hearing date.
 This happens frequently, and judges usually try to accommodate the schedules and availability of both the defendant and the officer.

 2. Your charges will be dismissed for lack of evidence.
-It happens, but no one should hang all his or her hopes on such an outcome.

 3. You can negotiate a plea bargain to a lesser charge and/or penalties.
-Only do this after consulting with a Columbus, Ohio, traffic violations lawyer who can determine whether a charge with a less-intimidating name actually carries a less-severe penalty.
+Only do this after consulting with a Columbus, Ohio, traffic violations lawyer who can determine whether a charge with a less intimidating name actually carries a less severe penalty.

 • Driving under the influence of alcohol or drugs, which Ohio statutes refer to as operating a motor vehicle while intoxicated (OVI)

-• Causing a hit-and-run accident, which Ohio statutes call hit skip
+• Causing a hit-and-run accident, which Ohio statutes call “hit skip”

 • Driving with a suspended license